zerothweek/docker-uv-nvidia-template/README.md

     ```
 6. write the `docker-compose.yml` accordingly

-7. commit and make the first tag for version v0.0.1
+7. commit and make the first tag for version v0.0.1 then push
     If you didn't add the github remote origin yet then the below lines first.
     ```bash
     git branch -M main